Structural Correction

 The autonomous unit is the smallest organisational structure that can be held accountable for a complete business outcome.
 It owns its process, its services, its data, and its contracts.
 Without a single process owner, the AI reader has nothing to reconcile against.

-Together, they own the entire payments process, including premium collection, claims disbursement, broker commission payments, and refunds.
-They also own the services that implement these flows, the data those services produce, and the contracts through which other units interact with them.
+Together they own the entire payments process, premium collection, claims disbursement, broker commission payments, and refunds, along with the services that implement those flows, the data those services produce, and the contracts through which other units interact with them.

-On a Wednesday morning, Marta notices that the refund process has a failure rate that has crept from 0.3% to 1.1% over the past month.
-She knows which refunds become phone calls.
-She does not file a ticket with another team.
-She does not schedule a meeting with a product manager.
-She checks the payment provider's recent release notes herself.
-She finds that a response format change was shipped three weeks ago, and she suspects the refund service has not been updated to handle the new format.
-She walks to the engineer who maintains the refund service and says: “Refund failures are climbing.
+On a Wednesday morning, the domain expert notices that the refund failure rate has crept from 0.3% to 1.1% over the past month.
+Rather than file a ticket or schedule a meeting, she checks the payment provider's recent release notes, finds that a response format changed three weeks ago, and suspects the refund service is still expecting the old structure.
+She walks to the engineer who maintains it: “Refund failures are climbing.
 The provider changed their response format on the fourteenth.
-I think our error handling is still expecting the old structure.”
+I think our error handling still expects the old one.”

-The payments unit in the vignette is not a team in the conventional sense but a business unit organised around a complete process.
-Teams own services: the payments API, the refund service, the commission calculation engine.
-No team owns the payments process.
-The process spans multiple teams, multiple services, and multiple data stores.
-When something goes wrong, it is reconstructed on an incident bridge call, from memory.
+The payments unit is not a team in the conventional sense but a business unit organised around a complete process.
+The common service-owned model found in large software-dependent corporates organises teams around services instead: one team owns the payments API, another the refund service, another the commission engine, and no unit owns the payments process end to end.
+The process spans multiple teams, services, and data stores, and when something goes wrong it is reconstructed on an incident bridge from memory.
+No team can change it with confidence, because no team can test or reconcile it as a whole.

 ...